manuelhenke/henkebyte/content/about-me.md

   description: 'Thesis: Design and development of a cloud-based solution approach
     for automated home accessibility assessment as an iOS app'
 experience_timeline_items:
+- from: "2024"
+  to: "today"
+  role: Senior Software Engineer
+  place: facilioo
+  description: Building cross-platform apps using Angular and Iconic as well as improving CI/CD pipelines and releases cycles.
 - from: "2023"
   to: "2024"
   role: Researcher, Software Developer and Team Lead